How to Buy the Best Infinite Banking Policy

 The third tenet is to be a good steward of your policy.
 If you take a loan, pay it back in full.
 While you can get away without doing so, you’re only hurting your own bottom line.

-Tenet four is to not do business with banks.
+Tenet four is not to do business with banks.
 Now, this can take some considerable time, because of our current economy.
 But eventually, you should have a banking system that allows you to finance your own endeavors.

 Finally, you’ve got to re-think your thinking.
 Don’t accept everything you know as fact, and be willing to learn and grow.
 In particular, this applies to what you know about whole life insurance, as many people misunderstand it.